kfieldho/limone-watchapp/README.md

 About Pomodoro, see [The Pomodoro Technique](http://pomodorotechnique.com/).

-Optionally has support to trigger IFTTT Maker channel and show today's tasks in Todoist.
+Optionally supports to trigger IFTTT Maker channel and show today's tasks in Todoist.

-If you want to record your work or to notify your state working/breaking, Limone watchapp has feature to trigger [IFTTT Maker Channel](https://ifttt.com/maker).
+With [IFTTT Maker Channel](https://ifttt.com/maker) trigger and some Web services, watchapp will automatically record of your work or notify your state, working or breaking, to someone.

 With proper configuration, this feature send a web request to [IFTTT Maker Channel](https://ifttt.com/maker) with EventName (start/cancel/finish), Value1 task name and OccurredAt filled by IFTTT.